mgifford/open-source-contracting/project-process.md

 - All patches are stored in a central repository and where relevant contributed upstream so that they are easily trackable
 - The client will select a general coding standard - https://www.drupal.org/docs/develop/standards
 - Government departments want minimal responsibility for maintaining code developed by contractors
+- Maintaining a vibrant ecosystem of open source developers is more important than seeing that each RFP has a maximized ROI.

 ## Assumptions for vendors
 - Individuals and teams working on the project will be made public
 - Commits will be made by the individual working on the project
 - Company/individual will "own" the open source code produced
+- The RFP process will be minimized so that project managers and developers can effectively respond to the outlined expectations
+- No more than 10% of the time to complete the project should be required to effectively win the bid

 ## Building a reputation system for effective procurement
 - Teams will be graded based on their ability to deliver.
 Timelines, budget code quality will be evaluated at the end of the process.